maxkuttner/LRP-For-Deep-Recurrent-Factor-Models/README.md

 By building upon the familiar `keras.layers` module, this repository allows you to create deep LSTM networks and fascilitate LRP.
-The key highlight is the `CustomModel` class, which takes care of the complex task of backpropagating relevance through any variation of custom `Input`,`LSTM`, `Dense` or `Dropout` layers, which are built using the `keras` functional API.
+The key highlight is the `CustomModel` class, which takes care of the complex task of backpropagating relevance through any variation of custom `Input`,`LSTM`, `Dense` or `Dropout` layers, which are built using the [Functional API by Keras](https://keras.io/guides/functional_api/).

-This means you can now design deep feedforward LSTM models and extract feature relevance.
-We explore and replicate the approach suggested in the paper [*Deep Recurrent Factor Model: Interpretable Non-Linear and Time-Varying Multi-Factor Model*](https://arxiv.org/pdf/1901.11493.pdf) to test our implementation on the US stock market.
+ In an [Example](#example) we explore and replicate the approach suggested in the paper [*Deep Recurrent Factor Model: Interpretable Non-Linear and Time-Varying Multi-Factor Model*](https://arxiv.org/pdf/1901.11493.pdf) to test our implementation on the US stock market.

 # [Getting Started](#getting-started)